-b) PRINCIPAL ACTIVITIES
+B) PRINCIPAL ACTIVITIES

-The principal activities of the company are manufacture and sale of non-alcoholic beverages, manufacturing, importation and wholesaling of packaging items operating the in-bound tourism attraction Kila Eco Adventure Park and developing the company owned investment land.
+The principal activities of the Company during the year were that of manufacture and sale of non-alcoholic beverages, importation and wholesale of packaging materials and the operations of Kila Eco Adventure Park.
 There were no significant changes in these activities during the financial year.